cosanlab/py-feat/_sources/content/intro.md

 We are excited for people to add new models and features to Py-Feat.
 Please see the [contribution guides](https://cosanlab.github.io/feat/content/contribute.html).

 ## License
-Py-Feat is under the [MIT license](https://github.com/cosanlab/feat/blob/master/LICENSE) but the provided models may have separate licenses.
-Please cite the corresponding references for the models you've used.
+Py-FEAT is provided under the  [MIT license](https://github.com/cosanlab/py-feat/blob/master/LICENSE).
+You also need to cite and respect the licenses of each model you are using.
+Please see the LICENSE file for links to each model's license information.